 At the base of the retirement pyramid for most workers is Social Security.
 For middle-income workers like teaches, Social Security may represent 40 percent of their retirement income.
 Unfortunately, 1.2 million K-12 teachers are not enrolled in Social Security, including a substantial portion of teachers in 15 states—Alaska, California, Colorado, Connecticut, Georgia, Illinois, Kentucky, Louisiana, Maine, Massachusetts, Missouri, Nevada, Ohio, Rhode Island, and Texas.
 These teachers are particularly vulnerable without the base of retirement security that Social Security affords all other American workers.

 Next comes homeownership.
 For many households nearing retirement, their homes may be one of their most significant retirement assets.
-While we don't have national data on homeownership rates for teachers, we do know the average teacher salary is roughly in line with the median household income.
+While we don't have national data on homeownership rates for teachers, we do know the average teacher salary is nearly in line with the median household income.
 Since teachers may be married or have other sources of income, we can assume they have slightly higher rates of homeownership than the 64 percent nationwide.
 Still, this would require them to be able to set aside enough spare income over their working years to save enough for a down payment, something that wouldn't be easy in every part of the country on an entry-level teacher salary.

 Employer-sponsored retirement plans are the next-largest source of income for retirees.
 For teachers, that mostly means their state-provided pension plan.
 But current teacher pension plans are not meeting the needs of today's workforce.
 Half of all new teachers won't qualify for a pension at all, and many more will qualify for a pension that's worth less than their own contributions.
 A small minority of teachers will receive a fairly substantial pension, but, contrary to popular perception, most will leave their service with very little retirement savings.